 Steve Case is an institutional investment expert, having worked as an investment consultant, plan sponsor and investment manager.
 He has provided investment advisory and solutions services to large plan sponsors, insurers, health care organizations, foundations, family offices and other asset pools across the globe for over 40 years.
 He has a particular focus on evaluating the institutional constraints that exist within client governance structures to assure investment mandates are appropriately implemented.
 Steve has experience advising on and implementing digital, advisory and OCIO investment solutions with clients of all size and sophistication.
-He has wideranging experience working with large public retirement systems and sovereign wealth funds - having in the past worked as part of the investment consulting team serving Ohio PERS.
+He has wideranging experience working with large public retirement systems and sovereign wealth funds - having in the past worked as part of the investment consulting team serving Ohio PERS and the State of Connecticut Pension Funds Management Division.

-Steve began his investment career working with the AT&T pension fund and transitioned into a career path focused on advising institutional investors on all aspects of their investment process.
-He is recognized as a leading implementer of creative, forward thinking solutions that blend what is possible in the marketplace with what is possible at his clients.
+Steve began his investment career working with the AT&T pension fund in 1983 and quickly transitioned into a career path focused on providing investment consulting advice to institutional investors on all aspects of their investment process.
 Until late 2020 Steve worked as a Partner for Mercer Investments, working with many of their most sophisticated clients for over a decade.
-He held prior investment roles at Evaluation Associates, RogersCasey, AXA/Equitable, Rockefeller Foundation and Putnam Investments.
-He established Steven C. Case CFA Consulting Inc in early 2021 and has accepted roles working as an advisor on governance issues during this year.
+Prior to Mercer he held prior investment roles at Evaluation Associates, RogersCasey and Putnam Investments.
+He established Steven Case Consulting LLC in early 2021 and has accepted consulting roles working as an advisor with FAS on investment governance issues and expert witness roles working with various law firms where he provides input on the investment processes and governance procedures followed by large pension sponsors.